ByronOfMunster/GettingCleaningData-CourseProject/GettingCleaningData-CourseProject/README.md

     For example...
     if you wanted to summarize only the train or test data, you could do that because I preserved the interim data sets in a logical fashion.

-    One improvement would be to wait to filter the columns until after the file sets for test and tain were stitched together.

 Below are the steps I took to massage the raw data into a tidy dataset.